mhogomchungu/tasks/README.md

 ```

 **3. Creating a future that combines multiple functions.
-Each function will run in its own thread concurrently.**
+Each function will run in its own thread concurrently.
+The result of the future is undefined and a function that takes no argument should be used if .await() method of the future is called.**

 ```c++